Fusion 360 Update

 - We have recently started a partnership with LeeVerage Integration, they are certified to both sell Fusion 360 and HSM CAM and train users on Fusion 360 and HSM CAM.
 If you are looking for training and/or to have a support contact for CAM please reach out to them at email@example.com, note they can sell and train (online or in person) in the US and Canada only

 As a reminder, the Pocket NC machines take G-code and we offer an array of post-processors that are offered by various CAM software companies, a list can be found here.
 We recognize that many of our Pocket NC users are getting into machining for the first time with the Pocket NC machines and are grateful that we were able to offer an initial one year CAM solution for free with Autodesk Fusion 360 for the last four years.
-Their pricing remains competitive for offering a CAM software with 5-axis capability and they remain committed to providing access to educators, start-ups, and personal users for free.
-Please reach out to us if you have any questions at email@example.com.
+Their pricing remains competitive for offering a CAM software with 5-axis capability.
+Please reach out to us if you have any questions at firstname.lastname@example.org.